MakeSchool-Tutorials/5-Best-Practices/P0/content.md

 ![](1_resource_vs_code.png)

 What types of resource files should you use?
 For games like jump and run platformers, which can have visually complex levels, I recommend using SpriteBuilder and creating one CCB File (SpriteBuilder's scene file) for each level.
 If you are building a quiz game or a text adventure you should use a resource file that allows you to structure information easily.
 On iOS [property lists](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/PropertyLists/QuickStartPlist/QuickStartPlist.html#//apple_ref/doc/uid/10000048i-CH4-SW5) are a great type of structured resource file.
 Xcode provides a nice plist editor and iOS has built in parsers to generate dictionaries and arrays from plists.
 There are many other types of structured resource file such as XML and JSON.
-I recommend using property lists except you need a feature that they don't support.
+I recommend using property lists unless you need a feature that they don't support.

 If you strictly separate game code from game content you gain some more advantages: level designers can create new levels without modifying the game code and you can easily create content that can be added to the game dynamically, after you have shipped it.

-The right mindset is the most important.
-Try to think through what your game would look like on different screen sizes and avoid constants for screen width and screen height.

 ##3.
 Use the update loop for time dependent actions